 Good marketing can make people buy things they don’t want and do things that aren’t in their best interest.

-Everyone needs to learn how to sell so they can understand humor behavior as it relates to exchanging value.
+Everyone needs to learn how to sell to understand humor behavior as it relates to exchanging value.
 Selling is the act of trying to get someone to part with something of value, whether it be money, sex, attention, or power.

 If you learn the mechanics of selling and marketing, you’ll recognize two things:

 When those things are being done to you, it’s only when you can recognize when people are doing something to you that you can form a more effective defense against it.
 Guarding yourself against manipulation is part of becoming street smart.

 You realize that all people are engaged in selling and marketing, whether they want to admit it or not, regardless of how good they are at it.